IBM/solsa-examples/examples/bluecompute/README.md

 After about a minute, you can open the URL of the created ingress in a web browser.

-You can login to the UI using the username `foo` and the password `bar`.
+You can login to the application using the username `foo` and the password `bar`.

 You should be able to browse the catalog, order items, and view your profile which includes your order history.